gilesknap/IaC-at-home/packer/README.md

 # Image Builder

+WORK IN PROGRESS and DEPRECATED In favour of [this](../imagebuild/README.md)

 To make clusterAPI work with MAAS we need to build our own OS arm64 image.

 I got some fantastic help with this from Saad and Deepak at https://www.spectrocloud.com/